 “We are really lucky to be supported by so many people and organisations who donate their time and unwanted materials.
 We are able to exist because of people’s generosity but also it is satisfying that we can make use of items that people no longer need.
 We have been given bags of end of lines haberdashery from Rose Trading in Scarthingwell, and offcuts of fabric from Vanilla Interiors in Tadcaster to name but two local companies that are supporting us”.

-In 2016 Tadcrafters became a (not for profit) Community Interest Company aided by a Selby District Council Community Engagement Forum grant and so were able to purchase equipment and materials to be able to help more people learn craft skills and support a wider range of charities and worthy causes.
+In 2016 Tadcrafters became a (not for profit) Community Interest Company aided by an SDC Community Engagement Forum grant and so were able to purchase equipment and materials to be able to help more people learn craft skills and support a wider range of charities and worthy causes.

 In future Tadcrafters would like to expand their activities to support more people and start a scrap store to reuse and recycle items which would otherwise be thrown away by individuals and businesses.
 To do this they would need significant support, for example from a large company which is community-orientated, similar to the backing given to the Betty’s/Taylors funded Cone Exchange in Harrogate.
 If you know of such an amazing company please ask them to get in touch!